 Only some veterinary practices deal with radioactive materials.
 Note that x-ray equipment does not normally generate radioactive waste.
 But some vets use brachytherapy on cats or dogs, and the radioactive pellets used in that process pose special concern.
 After the pellets are removed, they are low-level radioactive waste and must be disposed of as such.
 Don’t get scared by the prospect of radioactive (or “rad”) waste.
 It is manageable and if you ask your waste disposal company about it they will probably know what to do.
 And don’t call it nuclear waste.
 Only amateurs call it that.
 Pros say radioactive waste.

 Vet offices typically produce little hazardous waste, as defined under RCRA.
 And if they do, they can get classified as small generators.
 If you can possibly avoid making RCRA hazardous waste, you probably should do so.
 It is a headache.
+Keep any hazardous waste separate from other types of waste and tell your waste disposal company about it.

 Recyclables are no different at vet offices from any other office.
 Just be very sure to keep biological material out of the recycle bins and containers.
 Materials like paper and beverage containers can be recycled.
 Check what your local government has and follow their rules.
+Many municipalities will haul away recyclables at no cost.

 Everyone at the veterinarian office, even the receptionist, should have basic training in medical waste management.
 Your people need to know your categories, where they can sort waste products into, and what kind of protection they need to employ when they handle hazardous materials.
 OSHA regulations apply to vet offices, and technicians need to be trained and use PPE.